tgirke/longevityTools/vignettes/01_Overview/home.md

 The `longevityTools` site is part of the [Longevity Genomics](http://www.longevitygenomics.org) project that aims to advance longevity research by integrating data from a variety of genome-wide profiling studies.
-It provides a technical descriptions of the individual project components in form of vignettes containing detailed analysis protocols along with well defined objectives, descriptions of findings and downloads of relevant results.
+The site provides a technical descriptions of the individual project components in form of vignettes containing detailed analysis protocols along with well defined objectives, descriptions of findings and downloads of relevant results.